 Appropriately Uses Anti-Anxiety Medication

-This datapoint tells you the percent of long-term residents receiving antianxiety drugs.
+This statistic indicates the percentage of long-term stay residents receiving antianxiety medications.

 Managing Depression Among Residents